citlaligr/python_practice/functions_parameter-based_average_calculation.md

-# 🧠 Exercise: Average Calculator
+# 🧠 Exercise: Function with Parameters - Average Calculation

 ## 📝 Problem

-Objective: Calculate the average of three numbers.

-Instructions:
+Practice creating functions that accept parameters and return calculated results.

+## Requirements
-Create a function called CalculateAverage that takes three parameters: num1, num2, and num3.
+- Define a function named `CalculateAverage` that takes three numeric parameters.
-Use the numbers 10,20,30 as input to functions
-The function should return the average of these three numbers.
+- Compute the average of the provided values.
+- Return the calculated result.
+- Call the function using sample values and display the output.

 ## Expected Output
 The average of 10, 20, and 30 is 20.0

+## Concepts Practiced
+- Functions
+- Parameters
+- Return values
+- Arithmetic operations

+## Source
+Exercise inspired by a Python course on Udemy.

 ## 💻 Solution